About

 How far can I track my recycling?

 My Recycling Wales includes as much information as possible.
-In some cases this means that recycling can be tracked as far as the reprocessor, in others as far as an exporter or merchant.
+In some cases this means that recycling can be tracked as far as the reprocessor, and, for others, only as far as an exporter or merchant.
 We include as much information as possible, but sometimes the data simply isn’t available.

 What does ‘unknown’ mean?